getItemFromBlock/Create-Tweaked-Controllers/README.md

 This mod relies on GLFW (the input/output library used by Minecraft) to handle gamepad inputs.
 GLFW handle gamepads as follows:
-- If it is detected by GLFW, it will be labelled as a joystick; it will have all of its axis and buttons stored in an unorganised way (the way the driver read the values)
+- If it is detected by GLFW, it will be labelled as a joystick; it will have all of its axis and buttons stored in an unorganised way (the way the driver reads the values)
 - If it has a known mapping, GLFW will also register it as a gamepad.
-In this situations there will always be 6 axis ant 15 buttons which should be roughly the same on all gamepads (note that on some gamepads the A/B-X/Y buttons are inverted, and the two back triggers axis can just be shoulder buttons)
+In this situation there will always be 6 axis ant 15 buttons which should be roughly the same on all gamepads (note that on some gamepads the A/B-X/Y buttons are inverted, and the two back trigger axis can just be shoulder buttons)

-For now only GLFW gamepads works in the mod, support for joystick is planed for later.
+For now, only GLFW gamepads work on the mod.
+Support for joystick is planned for later.
 Here is a list of supported gamepads:
 - Official gamepads such as Xbox controllers or Playstation DualShock are supported
 - Knockoff/alternate gamepads (like a Logitech controller) should be supported